HomeTexas Horse Betting

 Table of contents

 Texas has a storied but complicated history with horse betting, the legal status being a point of contention for decades.
-While pari-mutuel and racetrack betting are legal, off-track and online horse betting are still prohibited.
+While pari-mutuel and racetrack betting are legal, Texas off-track betting and online horse betting are still prohibited.
 In this piece, we’ll take a look at the role horse racing has played in Texas’ betting landscape and what is coming in the days ahead for the industry.

 Horse betting is legal in Texas to a degree: pari-mutuel wagering is allowed, as is betting while at the track, but online horse betting is still against the law.